najob-svg/najob-svg/README.md

 - 👋 Hi, I’m @najob-svg
 - 👀 I’m interested in anything related to code
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate with my friends
 - 📫 How to reach me: no